 - Tell your child how proud you are.
 After all, moving into a bed is an exciting step towards being a big kid!

 - Tell your child all about the plans to set up the new bed – and make sure he knows it’ll be fun.

 - Get your child to help you set up the new bed.
 If it seems like a fun idea, take her shopping to choose the bed or bedding.
 Let her watch while you move the furniture in the bedroom.
 Children feel happier if they’ve had a say in the move too.

 - Why not throw a big-bed party and celebrate the move to the big bed?

-Moving your child into a big bed can be unsettling.
-A new bedtime routine might ease the transition.
+Moving into a big bed can be unsettling for your child.
+A new bedtime routine might ease the change:

 - Have ‘quiet time’ before bed.
 Pack away toys and prepare the bedroom as a place of quiet rest, rather than somewhere exciting.

 - Encourage your child to climb into bed if possible.
-Also, when children can pull up their own bedcovers and arrange soft toys and pillows the way they want, they sometimes feel more settled.
-Pillows are still dangerous for children under two, as they’re a suffocation risk.
+Also, when children can pull up their own bedcovers and arrange pillows the way they want, they sometimes feel more settled.

 - Let your child take a blanket from the old cot – this might help him feel more secure and comfortable.